syyunn/conda-ipykernel/README.md

 > sudo -s

 # excute the shell script
+Replace arg1 for the name of your conda_env and arg2 for the name of your jupyter_kernel.
 Recommended to set arg1 and arg2 with the same name
 > source conda_env.sh arg1 arg2